 In addition to his litigation practice, Mark advises clients regarding a broad range of employment issues, including human resource policies and procedures, severance agreements and employee terminations.

-Prior to joining Orrick, Mr. Thompson was a judicial law clerk and has experience in a wide range of civil, criminal and family law cases.
+Prior to joining Orrick, Mark was a judicial law clerk and gained experience litigating a wide range of civil and criminal cases.

 Posts by: Mark Thompson